jessesosmena/blog-codeIgniter-3/readme.rst

 Install CodeIgniter in XAMPP

-Clone the repository extract its contents to the "htdocs" folder of XAMPP.
+Clone the repo extract its contents to the "htdocs" folder of XAMPP.
 Rename the folder to some application name such as "ci_blog" or any.

 Configure and Setup the CodeIgniter Environment

 * Open the application/config/config.php.
 * We need the codeigniter application to point to the proper base url.
 For that set the "base_url" array value to " " or to the base url path.

-import blog.sql located in the root folder to phpmyadmin Databases
+import blog.sql included at the root folder import to phpmyadmin Databases

 Connect to Database in CodeIgniter application/config/database.php file.